Skip to main content

 POST {webhook_join_url}

+Called when a player joins the session.
 The host field is only present when the joining player is the one who created the session.
 Use this to identify the game host (e.g. for starting the game, managing settings).

 Leave Webhook